-3.4.3 For a certain asset within the boundary, my company has all utilities consumption, expect water consumption.
+3.4.4 For a certain asset within the boundary, my company has access to all utilities consumption, expect water.
 Can my company estimate the water consumption for that asset?
 Or should my company exclude that asset from water-related Performance Measures?

 Fully estimated data assets must always be excluded.
-In this case, you cannot estimate 100% of water consumption, and you must exclude that specific asset from the reporting of water-related Performance Measures.
-This exclusion will have an impact on the coverage related to water data.
+In this case, the company cannot estimate 100% of water consumption, and the company must exclude that specific asset from the reporting of water- related Performance Measures.
+This exclusion will have an impact on the Coverage related to water data.